-Why aren’t passive houses mainstream?
+Why aren’t passive houses (AKA Passivhaus) mainstream?
 Why isn’t every new home built in the UK produced to the design specifications of passive houses?

 Here I’ll go through what’s bad about passive houses, whether it’s true, and what might be done to fix the problems.